What is the Pupil Premium?

 - The school thoroughly analyses which students are underachieving, particularly in English and Mathematics and the reasons for this

-- The school draws upon its previous experiences in order to allocate funding to activities which are most likely to have a positive impact in raising attainment and progress of eligible students
+- The school draws upon its previous experiences in order to allocate funding to activities which are most likely to have a positive impact in raising attainment and progress of eligible students in our context

 - The school uses achievement data regularly and robustly, to check the efficacy of interventions and techniques and makes adjustments accordingly